 The Past, Present, and Future of International Law and the Humanities

-Professor Hilary Charlesworth will be joined in conversation with Professor Anne Orford to discuss the founding of IILAH in 2005 and the shifting relations between international law and the humanities.
+Professor Hilary Charlesworth was joined in conversation with Professor Anne Orford to discuss the founding of IILAH in 2005 and the shifting relations between international law and the humanities.

 Tuesday 12 October 2021